 The next day, place them on a wooden board.
 With a very sharp knife, hold the tip with the palm of one hand, and with the other hand on the handle, make one sharp downward cut.

-Feel free to slice them at an angle for the classic biscotti look or simply straight up.
+Feel free to slice them at an angle for the classic biscotti look or straight up.
 Either way, they will taste great!

 How to store

-Well wrapped, these loaves can be kept at room temperature for about one week.
+Well-wrapped, these loaves can be kept at room temperature for about one week.
 They can also be frozen for up to 2 months without affecting the quality of the cookie.

 Tips